iotserver24/S3-MegaVault/README.md

 - Regular security updates are required
 - Review the [Security Documentation](docs/security/overview.md) before deployment

+## 🚨 CORS Configuration Notice

+⚠️ **CRITICAL**: Before uploading files larger than 10MB, you MUST configure CORS settings on your storage bucket.

+**Without CORS configuration, you will encounter these errors:**
+- `"Access to XMLHttpRequest blocked by CORS policy"`
+- `"OPTIONS request 403 (Forbidden)"`

+**Solution:** Create a `cors.json` file and apply it to your bucket using AWS CLI.
+See the [Quick Start](#-quick-start) section below for instructions.

 ## 🌟 Features

 - **Self-Hosted**: Full control over your data and infrastructure